-The Covid-19 pandemic continues to affect our lives in a variety of ways.
+The Covid-19 pandemic continues to affect our lives in a variety of ways and know healthy eating advice.
 With most restaurants and food establishments closed down until God knows when, more and more people are forced to re-evaluate their usual dietary habits.

 While the quarantine is a time to reactivate your old cooking skills, a lot of people don’t have the luxury of doing so.
 After all, most panicked individuals shopped for canned goods and preserved foodstuffs in preparation for the lockdown.